terablaze/terablaze/README.md

 ### Models
 Create your models in the `src/App/Model` folder (You can use any directory as long as the Model namespace/class matches the directory/file path).

-Models are simply PHP classes.
-The class name and the class file name must be the same including the case used.
-That is, if your model class is `User_model`, it must be in `User_model.php` file in the `application/models` folder.

 Your model class should extend the base model`\TeraBlaze\Ripana\ORM\Model`

 ### Views